woocommerce/woocommerce/plugins/woocommerce/readme.txt

 = 7.8.0 2023-XX-XX =

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce/trunk/changelog.txt).
-THIS IS A CHANGETHIS IS A CHANGE
+THIS IS A CHANGETHIS IS A CHANGETHIS IS A CHANGE